GessyBoy/GessyBoy/README.md

 Added the `Wed Nov 22 2023`

-Last update on Sat Jun 29 2024
+Last update on Sun Jun 30 2024

-🤖 This README.md is updated with love, by the bot ❤️
+🤖 This README.md is updated with hate, by the bot ❤️

   <a href="https://linkedin.com/in/yohann-deletrez" target="_blank">